lowkb/codeai/README.md

 ## Introduction

 Qwen2.5-Coder is the latest series of Code-Specific Qwen large language models (formerly known as CodeQwen).
 As of now, Qwen2.5-Coder has covered six mainstream model sizes, 0.5, 1.5, 3, 7, 14, 32 billion parameters, to meet the needs of different developers.
-All of these models follows the Apache License (except for the 3B);  Qwen2.5-Coder brings the following improvements upon CodeQwen1.5:
+Qwen2.5-Coder brings the following improvements upon CodeQwen1.5:

 - Significantly improvements in **code generation**, **code reasoning** and **code fixing**.
 Base on the strong Qwen2.5, we scale up the training tokens into 5.5 trillion including source code, text-code grounding, Synthetic data, etc. Qwen2.5-Coder-32B has become the current state-of-the-art open-source codeLLM, with its coding abilities matching those of GPT-4o.
 - A more comprehensive foundation for real-world applications such as **Code Agents**.
 Not only enhancing coding capabilities but also maintaining its strengths in mathematics and general competencies.